ccloquet/ShowMe/README.md

 6. The dispatcher sees the picture in reverse chronolocical order after a couple of seconds.

-If you are looking for a more complete solution for dispatchings, a project like Geoloc18_112 (Twitter: @geoloc18_112) might be worth trying.
+If you are looking for a geolocation solution, a project like Geoloc18_112 (Twitter: @geoloc18_112) might be worth trying.

 **Installation**